bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/watchtowers-lightning-privacy.md

 Speaker 0: 00:26:32

 No, they didn't actually get along, but anyway.
-So the librarian was supposed to deal with history, you know, blocks and reorgs and stuff like that.
+So the librarian was supposed to deal with history, blocks and reorgs and stuff like that.
 And I built that myself and then he was like, there's no need for this anymore.
 Like, let's get rid of this thing.
 Like, it's way too complex.